 ***P < 0.001; **P < 0.01; *P < 0.05

-Table 3: Phenotypic selection models testing for among-year differences in (A) indirect and (B) direct phenotypic selection on flowering time in Lathyrus vernus in 22 study years.
-Results are from linear mixed models including the interaction first flowering date : year in order to assess among-year differences in (A) selection differentials and (B) selection gradients for first flowering date.
+Table 3: Phenotypic selection models testing for among-year differences in (A) total and (B) direct phenotypic selection on flowering time in Lathyrus vernus in 22 study years.
+Results are from linear mixed models including the interaction first flowering date × year, testing for among-year differences in (A) selection differentials and (B) selection gradients for first flowering date.
 In (B), number of flowers is included as a condition trait.
 Fitness was estimated by the number of intact seeds.
 Traits were standardized and fitness relativized within years before analyses.
 Plant individual was included as a random effect.